arnold-c/reproducible-research/guideline.md

 # Notebooks

 - Many examples of different kinds of notebooks
-- Jupyter useful as you can see the results immediately integrated within the document
+- Jupyter notebooks are useful as you can see the results immediately integrated within the document
-    - Has a system to allow other statistical and programming languages to run via kernels
+    - Have a system to allow other statistical and programming languages to run via kernels
         - Other systems don’t allow this level of integration, so will not be explored in much detail
+- Jupyter labs is the updated version of notebooks that acts as a full IDE (integrated development environment), allowing you to

 ## Jupyter notebooks

 This section will give you a brief overview of what a Jupyter notebook is and how to use them, but if you would like a more detailed understanding, please read the official [documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).

 Jupyter notebooks are run on `python`, though additional things can be downloaded to allow you to use your programming language of choice.
-For examples of what you can do with Jupyter notebooks, click [here](), and [here](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#programming-and-computer-science) for a collection of neat and applied notebooks.
+For an example of what you can do with Jupyter notebooks, click [here](), and [here](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#programming-and-computer-science) for a collection of neat and applied notebooks.

+Mac's come shipped with a version of `python`, but it is most likely outdated, and it doesn't contain everythin we want.
+In order to get running, I strongly recommend downloading the `anaconda` distribution over other distributions, or even just directly from `python's` website.
+The instructions below will be enough to get you up and running with Jupyter notebooks in your language of choice.

 - Download the full [anaconda](https://www.anaconda.com/download/) distribution i.e. not miniconda
     - Be sure to choose `Python 3.x`, not `Python 2.x`, as it's the newer version and is fowards-compatible.